alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 I'm worried that I'm doing a disservice to the world by not going for a Ph.D., because I think I could actually handle it if I find the right idea to keep me going.
-In a group meeting near the end of this semester, I realized I was actually following 90% of it, and knew exactly where to look to learn the remaining 10%.
+In a group meeting near the end of this semester, I realized I followed 90% of it, and knew exactly where to look to learn the remaining 10%.

 I shouldn't be worried.
 It's not like I've completely shut the door on getting a Ph.D..
-And, those people I consider smarter than myself?
+Those people I consider smarter than myself?
 I know some who also didn't go for a Ph.D..
 It's not like my choice is unique or special.
-It's not like every smart student has to go for a Ph.D..
+It's not like every smart student has to go to grad school.

 I know this rationally, but the rest of my brain disagrees.